bdolan55/CI_PP1_DND/README.md

 #### Returning User
 5. As a returning user, I want to see where DND Office is located
-6. As a returnign user, I want to see what types of work DND can provide me a client
+6. As a returning user, I want to see what types of work DND can provide me a client
 7. As a returning user, I want to see links to the Organisations social sites
 8. As a returning user, I want to know how to get in touch with DND Group and Contact details.